 We got the management to pose it as a challenge the following morning “can anyone help this team that needs Java expertise?”
-One of the senior Java developers on another team stood up saying “There’s three of us here; the other two can easily cover the work we’ve got; I’ll join them.” and he walked over and joined the team for both the remainder of PI planning and the execution of the Program Increment itself.
-That team’s row in the Program Board and all its collaborations had been sensibly rationalised by the end of PI Planning.
+One of the senior Java developers on another team stood up saying “There’s three of us here; the other two can easily cover the work we’ve got; I’ll join them.” and he walked over and joined the team for both the remainder of PI planning and the execution of the Planning Interval itself.
+That team’s row in the ART Planning Board and all its collaborations had been sensibly rationalised by the end of PI Planning.

 Figure 4: Component Team

-Platform and Sub-system teams will be visible on the Program Board.
+Platform and Sub-system teams will be visible on the ART Planning Board.
 They appear as a row of pink tickets since their work is often to provide support in their domain of expertise for the other teams within the train.